Virginia students protest Youngkin transgender policies

 On the federal level, the Biden administration has been pushing for stronger protections for LGBTQ students, but it has faced sharp opposition from Republican-led states.

-Associated Press writers Matthew Barakat in Falls Church and Collin Binkley in Washington contributed to this report.
+Associated Press writer Collin Binkley in Washington contributed to this report.
+Rankin reported from Richmond.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.